Do you struggle with writing friendly reminder emails?

 I’m writing as a quick reminder that the ABC contract is due soon (next Wednesday, to be precise).

-Hopefully, we can have it ready by the deadline to prevent delays.
+Hopefully, we can have it ready by that deadline to prevent delays.

 Let me know if you can get it finalized before the deadline.

-Also, if there are any questions or points that need clarification, please email me back.
+Also, if you have any questions or points that need clarification, please email me back.

 Best,